alduxvm/DronePilot/README.md

 For the 'pix-' scripts the following assumptions must be noted:

-* This script assumes that the pixhawk is connected to the raspeberry pi via the serial port (/dev/ttyAMA0)
+* This script assumes that the pixhawk is connected to the raspberry pi via the serial port (/dev/ttyAMA0)
 * In our setup, telemetry port 2 is configured at 115200 on the pixhawk
 * rpi camera connected (for computer vision)

+## Utilities:

 #### ssh: